A Collector's Guide

 Type I: 11 molds, former Gayner, one reworked (12 possible)

-It is possible that the 10 original Gayner Type III molds plus the two original Brookfield Type IV molds comprise a single 12 mold set for use on the 12-mold Kribs insulators presses.
-That would suggest that Lynchburg CD 162 Type II, Molds B1 and B2, which remain unconfirmed at this point, may not exist.
+It is possible that the 10 original Brookfield Type II molds plus the two original Brookfield Type IV molds comprise a single 12 mold set for use on the 12-mold Kribs insulators presses.
+That would suggest that Lynchburg CD 162 Type II, Molds B1 and B2, as well as Mold B13, all of which remain unconfirmed at this point, may not exist.

 In the menu below, the molds are listed with the Type number (I, II, III, or IV), with G for Gayner molds or B for Brookfield molds, followed by the mold number.
 In the individual mold listings, there are notations indicating whether the mold occurs in more than one type.
 This is one of five styles of Lynchburgs that occur with SB (along with CDs 122 [unconfirmed], 164, 205, and 251 [unconfirmed]).
 Molds below in parenthesis have been confirmed but lack photos; molds in gray are assumed to exist or reported but have not been confirmed.